-ACC is a non-negative number (as it is computed as a standard deviation) and the Target Requirement (TR) for accuracy defines an "acceptable range" or interval of accuracy values: [0, TR[, i.e., in order to meet the requirements ACC shall be smaller than TR (but will be larger or equal zero).
-Because of this "non-negativity", ACC cannot be distributed according to a Gaussian probability density function.
-The probability function PROB(ACC) cannot be defined / pre-scribed in this document (it needs to be obtained empirically) and in practise may be very difficult to obtain.
-Arguably the simplest but still reasonable assumption is to use a simple box-car function of width two times UNC_ACC (here: two time the 1-sigma TCCON uncertainty listed above).
+ACC is a non-negative number and the Target Requirement (TR) for accuracy defines an "acceptable range" or interval of "acceptable" accuracy values: [0, TR[, i.e., in order to meet the requirements ACC shall be smaller than TR but will be larger than (or equal to) zero.
+Because of this "non-negativity", ACC cannot be distributed according to a Gaussian ("normal") probability density function (pdf) (esp. if the mean is much smaller than the standard deviation) but it may be reasonable to assume that the overall distribution is a lognormal distribution (https://de.mathworks.com/help/stats/lognormal-distribution.html), with parameters selected such that the lognormal pdf is very similar as a Gaussian pdf if the mean is on the order or larger than the standard deviation.